 06 Feb Banging into the Gates

-Dr Sarno faced a similar backlash from his colleagues.
-Despite his incredible success treating patients, as well as helping hundreds of thousands of people (if not millions) through his books, Dr Sarno ended his 60 plus year career with almost no support from other doctors.
+Dr. Sarno faced a similar backlash from his colleagues.
+Despite his incredible success treating patients, as well as helping hundreds of thousands of people (if not millions) through his books, Dr. Sarno ended his 60 plus year career with almost no support from other doctors.
 In fact, the vast majority of them were disparaging of his work.
-While interest in the mind body connection has grown over the past decade, and the science to support the idea has also started to appear with increasing frequency, a full and cogent acknowledgement of the power of the emotions is far from being embraced within the medical field.
-Unsurprisingly, our film which chronicles Dr. Sarno’s efforts and ideas, is often met with both direct and subtle skepticism.
-Yet, as with Dr Sarno and his work, when we get it to people who are open to the ideas, they generally embrace it, and are often changed by the experience.
-However, people who are skeptical of Dr Sarno, and need “convincing”, expected us to use data, talking heads, and “facts” to “prove” that Dr. Sarno is correct, tend to dismiss the message- and the messenger.
+While interest in the mind-body connection has grown over the past decade, and the science to support the idea has also started to appear with increasing frequency, a full and cogent acknowledgment of the power of the emotions is far from being embraced within the medical field.
+Unsurprisingly, our film which chronicles Dr. Sarno’s efforts and ideas is often met with both direct and subtle skepticism.
+Yet, as with Dr. Sarno and his work, when we get it to people who are open to the ideas, they generally embrace it and are often changed by the experience.
+However, people who are skeptical of Dr. Sarno, and need “convincing”, expected us to use data, talking heads, and “facts” to “prove” that Dr. Sarno is correct, tend to dismiss the message- and the messenger.
 As I mentioned earlier, we started out trying to use information to create a foundation from which people might understand the ideas in the film.
 We found though, that the more information that we put in, the more questions it raised, leading people to become more skeptical based on the facts, rather than less so.